eyra/port-poc/data_extractor/README.md

 processing required and the speed of the machine).

 # Google Semantic Location History
-In this example, we first create simulated Google Semantic Location History (GSLH) data and then extract relevant information from the simulated data.
+In this example, we first create a simulated Google Semantic Location History (GSLH) data download package (DDP).
+Subsequently, we extract relevant information from the simulated DDP.

 ## Data simulation
 Command: